wconrad/ftpd/README.md

 A more full-featured example that allows TLS and takes options is in examples/example.rb

+## DEBUGGING

+FTP can write debugging information (essentially a transcript of its conversation with a client) to a file.
+If you turn the debug flag on, the server will write debug information to stdout:

+    server = Ftpd::FtpServer.new(driver)
+    server.debug = true

+If you want to send the debug output to somewhere else, set
+debug_path:

+    server.debug_path = '/tmp/ftp_session'

+Debug output can also be enabled by setting the environment variable FTPD_DEBUG to a non-zero value.
+This is a convenient way to get debug output without having to change any code.

 ## LIMITATIONS

 TLS is only supported in passive mode, not active, but I don't know